 Port development may also result in an increase in shipping to that area.
-When considering any potential increase in shipping activity, decision-makers should ensure that the socio-economic benefits and environmental impacts are taken into account, and that impacts are considered in line with sustainable development principles.
+When considering any potential increase in shipping activity, decision-makers should ensure that the socio-economic benefits and environmental impacts are taken into account, and that impacts will be assessed against sustainable development principles.